RICE In-Depth

 Categories, Voting, & Awards

-The top voted-for categories will be the ones that receive awards at the end of the event.
+The top voted-for award names will be the ones that receive awards at the end of the event.

-The amount of categories/awards scales with the number of video entries.
+The amount of awards scale with the number of video entries.
 Each winner of these categories will receive an award certificate.
 Awards are 5x7" (12.7x17.78cm) cards.

 ≤ 49 videos → 7 categories